Truncation of Einstein equations through Gravitational Foliation: Quantum gravity and gravitational foliation

 At this point it is not clear how to obtain such \textquotedbl{}Poisson-like\textquotedbl{} brackets using the conventional mathematical definition, and we need to derive them in some other way.
 Therefore we propose to derive the quantum commutation relations between the fields on the unique non-Cauchy hypersurface and then use these to obtain the classical brackets.

 Though in general this restriction seems problematic, from the quantum gravity point of view it turns out to be promising.
-The main reason is that in some cases \cite{carlip} we do know how to quantize a $(2+1)D$ gravitational theory.
-Thus for a given metric background in a $(3+1)D$ gravitational theory, we can look for unique hypersurfaces that appear effectively as $(2+1)D$ from the point of view of the Einstein equations.
+The main reason is that in some cases \cite{carlip} we do know how to quantize a $(2+1)D$ gravitational theory.\footnote{Note that a (2 + 1)-dimensional gravity is tricky to quantize: for example a partition function for 3D pure gravity with a negative cosmological constant was derived in \cite{Maloney:2007ud} and \cite{Keller:2014xba} and exhibit several problematic features, including a negative density of states in certain regimes.} Thus for a given metric background in a $(3+1)D$ gravitational theory, we can look for unique hypersurfaces that appear effectively as $(2+1)D$ from the point of view of the Einstein equations.
 If we manage to do so, we can construct a renormalized quantum gravity on this unique $(2+1)D$ hypersurface and obtain the commutation relations of the quantum gravitational fields on the hypersurface.
 In this way, we can easily deduce the causal classical brackets of the fields without using the Poisson brackets.
 Thus, as was found in the scalar case \cite{Hadad:2019xw}, one can derive the Hamilton-like equations along the hypersurface direction and use these classical causal brackets in order to obtain the causal quantum gravitational theory in $(3+1)D$.
 We expand this subject in section 4.

 This construction of quantum gravity in $(3+1)D$ relies on known $(2+1)D$ renormalized gravitational theory on a unique hypersurface.
 In the next subsection, we define the unique hypersurface that truncates the Einstein equations and find the condition for it to generate an effectively $(2+1)D$ Einstein equations.